f2prateek/khaos-android-maven-library/README.md

 ![Screenshot](https://photos-4.dropbox.com/t/1/AAD3PPZtVQCOOxyDaUuXUD55W8YjXGoyT5xSQbo4XXIKBg/12/11371156/png/1024x768/3/1415386800/0/2/Screenshot%202014-11-07%2010.27.13.png/jF8twFHCLzKv3wJ-JeRpn4EI--4bgiPNRqDBL3Wl1jk)

-You'll have to manually create a package structure, but everything other than should work right away!
+By default, all the class files are put int the `java` folder directly.
+You'll have to manually create the package structure, but everything other than should work right away!

+Verify it builds with `mvn clean verify`!

 TODO
 ====
-* Generate package directory structure based on package name
+* Generate package directory structure from the package name

 License